If you’re a gamer, now is the time to get serious about ergonomics. Why? Because your health is at risk.

 And if things ever descend to a point where you’re in physical pain, there’s a simple solution for that, too.
 It’s time to drop out of the match and get some space.

-“If something starts to hurt, take a break and go outside.”Michael Vredenburgh
+“If something starts to hurt, take a break and move a little.”Michael Vredenburgh

 Just remember to play it safe.
 As long as you’re careful, you should be just fine.